mistval/node-fetch-cache/README.md

 ### Provide Your Own

-You can implement a caching layer yourself.
-The cache simply needs to be an object that has `get(key)` and `set(key, value)` functions.
+You can implement a caching delegate yourself.
+The cache simply needs to be an object that has `set(key, value)`, `get(key)`, and `remove(key)` functions.

 The set function must accept a key (which will be a string) and a value (which will be a JSON-serializable JS object) and store them.

 The get function should accept a key and return whatever value was set for that key (or `undefined`/`null` if there is no value for that key).

+The remove function should accept a key and remove the cached value associated with that key, if any.

 Both functions can be async.

+It is safe to remove values from the cache arbitrarily (for example if you implement a TTL in the caching delegate).

 For example you could make and use your own simple memory cache like this: